 This is one of the several links effecting water transfers from the Krishna Basin to the Pennar Basin.
-The link starts from the existing Srisailam Reservoir on the Krishna River (with an upstream catchment area of 211,657 km2) at the latter's confluence with the Tungabhadra River (Figure 2).
-Similarly to the Almatti - Pennar link upstream, this link effectively transfers the existing 'surplus' water from the otherwise 'water deficient' Krishna Basin into another 'water deficient' basin in Pennar.
-This may result in less water downstream of the Srisailam Dam and cause the reach between Srisailam and Nagarjuna Sagar dams to become even more water deficient.
-The 75 % and 50 % assured annual flows at Srisailam are estimated to be 57,398 and 66,428 MCM, respectively, although the final surplus at 75 % assurance is, after all demands are satisfied, at 6,017 MCM.
-2,310 MCM of water will be diverted through the existing Srisailam right main canal, which will operate 6 months a year from July to December (monsoon and post-monsoon season).
-The water will be discharged into the Nippulavagu, a natural stream, and will reach Pennar through the Galeru and Kunderu tributaries.
-No new infrastructure is required and no en-route irrigation is planned, and the transfer targets exclusively as its destination, the Pennar and Cauvery basins.
-(It has to be noted, however, that older transfers of this nature have resulted in the development of irrigation along the canal and capture of that water).
+The link starts from the existing Srisailam Reservoir on the Krishna River (with an upstream catchment area of 211,657 km2) at its confluence with the Tungabhadra River (Figure 2).
+This link, similar to the Alamatti-Pennar link upstream, effectively transfers the existing "surplus" water from the otherwise "deficient" Krishna Basin into another "deficient" basin, the Pennar.
+This may result in less water downstream of the Srisailam Dam, and the reach between Srisailam and Nagarjuna Sagar dams will become even more water-deficient.
+The 75% and 50% assured annual flows at Srisailam are estimated to be 57,398 and 66,428 MCM, respectively, although the final surplus at 75% assurance at the site after all demands are satisfied is 6,017 MCM.

+A volume of 2,310 MCM of water will be diverted through the existing Srisailam right main canal, which will operate 6 months a year from July to December (monsoonal and post-monsoonal seasons).
+The water will be discharged into the Nippulavagu, a natural stream, and will reach the Pennar River through the Galeru and Kunderu tributaries.
+No new infrastructure is required and no en route irrigation is planned: the transfer targets exclusively the destinations of Pennar and Cauvery basins (it has to be noted however that older transfers of this nature have resulted in the development of irrigation along the canal and capture of that water).
 As with other links, no provisions exist for environmental releases downstream of the Srisailam Dam.
-Certain common impacts of water diversions (e.g., sedimentation of reservoirs, changes in the hydrological regime due to flow regulation, waterlogging and salinity caused by irrigation and drainage) are discussed in general terms.
+Some common impacts of water diversions (e.g., sedimentation of reservoirs, changes in hydrological regime due to flow regulation, waterlogging and salinity caused by irrigation and drainage) are discussed in general terms.

 The major point made with regard to this link is that since there is no new storage and water is to be transferred through partially concrete-lined natural streams, there are no new submergence areas, waterlogging, or adverse impacts on flora and fauna.
-It is suggested that the conveyance streams can easily carry an additional 163 m3/s of water (the amount of water transfer for 6 months in a year) in addition to their own 'natural' discharges.
-It remains unclear how these streams will react to extra water during the 6 months, and what the riparian conditions are or how embankments will affect fish spawning.
+It is suggested that the conveyance streams can easily carry additional 163 cubic meters per second (m3/s) of water (the amount of water transfer for 6 months in a year) in addition to their own "natural" discharges.
+It remains unclear how these streams will react to extra water during 6 months, what the riparian conditions are or how embankments will affect fish spawning.

-Krishna (Nagarjunasagar)-Pennar Link (Link 07)
+Krishna (Nagarjuna Sagar) - Pennar Link (Link 07)